mattermost/mattermost-plugin-jira/README.md

 2. Go to **System Console > Plugins (Beta) > Management** and upload the plugin from step 1.
 If you don't have the ability to upload plugins, uploads may be disabled on your server.
 To enable them, set **PluginSettings > EnableUploads** to `true` in your `config.json` file.
 3. Once uploaded, the Jira plugin will appear in a list of installed plugins.
 Click **Enable** to enable it.
 4. Go to **System Console > Plugins (Beta) > Management > Jira**, select the username that this plugin is attached to, generate a **Secret** and hit **Save**.
+   - You may optionally create a new user account for your Jira plugin, which can act as a bot account posting Jira updates to Mattermost channels.

 #### 3.1.2 Jira